Jerry Mateparae: Governor-General of New Zealand

 On 8 March 2011, Prime Minister John Key announced the recommendation of Mateparae as the next Governor-General of New Zealand.
 The Queen of New Zealand made the appointment later that day.
 On 31 August 2011 he was sworn in as the governor-general for a five-year term.

 On 20 May 2011, Mateparae was appointed an Additional Knight Grand Companion of the New Zealand Order of Merit and as an Additional Companion of the Queen's Service Order.
 He became Chancellor and Principal Knight Grand Companion of the New Zealand Order of Merit and Principal Companion of the Queen's Service Order upon taking office as governor-general, making him "His Excellency Lieutenant General The Right Honourable Sir Jeremiah Mateparae GNZM QSO".

 During the 2019 Operation Burnham inquiry Mateparae admitted to providing inaccurate information to Parliament.

 On 14 November 2012 Mateparae hosted a party for the 64th birthday of Charles, Prince of Wales who was visiting New Zealand, and for 64 New Zealanders, all of whom shared the same birthday of 14 November.

 In April 2013 Mateparae travelled to Afghanistan to mark the end of New Zealand Defence Force's deployment there.
 In June 2014, he attended the 70th anniversary commemorations of D Day in Normandy with Queen Elizabeth II, other heads of government and world leaders, taking a number of New Zealand veterans with him.

 Mateparae expanded on a tradition started by his predecessor, Sir Anand Satyanand in 2012, releasing the Governor-General's New Year Message on video for the first time.

 High Commissioner to the United Kingdom

 On 16 December 2016, it was announced that Mateparae would be New Zealand's next High Commissioner to the United Kingdom, replacing Sir Lockwood Smith in early 2017.
+His term ended in April 2020.

+Subsequent activities

+In September 2024, Mateparae was chosen by the government of Papua New Guinea to serve as moderator in negotiations between the central government and the Autonomous Bougainville Government in the lead-up to the planned independence of Bougainville in 2027.
+He visited Bougainville in November 2024 along with UN officials to meet with stakeholders in the region.